Oridam

-Oridam is a 2005 Indian Malayalam film, directed by Pradeep Nair, starring Vishnu and Geethu Mohandas in the lead roles.
-Oridam movie is a quest of a sex worker to find a place for herself in the society.
-The very same society, which uses and throws her.
-The reason for a woman being thrown into the street could be the same, anywhere in the world.
-The pains, sufferings, dreams and the thoughts of a new life tormented her.
-She lived weighing herself between the right and the wrong.
+Oridam is a 2005 Indian Malayalam film, directed by Pradeep Nair, starring Vishnu and Geetu Mohandas in the lead roles.
+The film follows the quest of a sex worker to find a place for herself in a society which mistreats her.
+The sex worker (Geethu Mohandas), along with many of the other characters in the film, is not given a name.